Carr\'e du champ flow matching: better quality-generalisation tradeoff in generative models: Introduction

 \section{Introduction}

-Deep generative models aim to sample from an unknown probability density $\nu(x)$, given only finitely many training points $\train = \{x^{(i)}\}^N_{i=1}\subset\R^d$.
-Prominent paradigms include variational autoencoders \citep{Kingma2014Auto-encodingBayes}, generative adversarial networks \citep{Mahdizadehaghdam2019GenerativeNets}, diffusion processes \citep{sohl2015deep, ho2020denoising}, and methods based on continuous normalising flows \citep{chen_neural_2019, song_generative_2020, lipman2023flow, albergo_stochastic_2023} (CNFs).
+Deep generative models aim to sample from an unknown probability density $\nu(x)$, given finitely many training points $\train = \{x^{(i)}\}^N_{i=1}\subset\R^d$.
+Prominent paradigms include variational autoencoders \citep{Kingma2014Auto-encodingBayes}, generative adversarial networks \citep{goodfellow2014generative}, diffusion processes \citep{sohl2015deep, ho2020denoising}, and methods based on continuous normalising flows \citep{chen_neural_2019, song_generative_2020, lipman2023flow, albergo_stochastic_2023} (CNFs).
 Among these, CNFs have had striking recent success across domains from image generation to molecule design and weather prediction, owing to their ability to generate high-quality samples.
-At the same time, quality alone cannot measure the goodness of the generative model, as high quality can be achieved by reproducing training points or close variants, known as \textit{memorisation}, which has become a recurring concern \citep{ somepalli_diffusion_2022, Skrinjar}, undermining novelty, diversity, and data privacy.
-In this regard, another desirable property of generative models is their ability to generate high-quality, yet novel examples, known as \textit{generalisation}.
+However, a trivial and undesirable way of achieving high quality is through reproducing training points or close variants, known as \textit{memorisation}.
+Thus, in addition to high quality, another desirable property of generative models is their ability to generate novel examples, known as \textit{generalisation}.

+Recently, there has been an increasing concern that the observed generative quality has been partly achieved through memorisation \citep{somepalli_diffusion_2022, Skrinjar}, but possibly on large scales \citep{Graber2025}, undermining novelty, diversity, and data privacy.
+Recent works have shown that, geometrically, memorisation coincides with the sudden drop or complete vanishing of intrinsic dimensionality of the data manifold \citep{achilli_losing_2024, ross2025a, ventura_manifolds_2025}.
+In other words, during memorisation, the learned distribution degenerates towards an empirical measure supported on isolated training points, rather than a smooth, finite-dimensional manifold.
+This observation suggests that a way to address memorisation is by stabilising the intrinsic dimensionality and preserving non-degenerate tangent spaces.

 This paper reports an advance on mitigating the quality-generalisation tradeoff in flow matching (FM, \cite{lipman2023flow}), a unifying framework of CNFs, that models a deterministic probability path $p_t(x)$ between a source density at $t=0$ (often Gaussian), and a target density of arbitrary complexity at $t=1$, and subsumes the probability paths modelled by other generative models, such as diffusion processes and score matching \citep{lipman2023flow}.
 The standard, widely used FM construction induces, near $t=1$, a \textit{homogeneous and isotropic} Gaussian kernel approximation that concentrates around each training point.
 In practice, most implementations consider a small-bandwidth limit to maximise accuracy, thereby relying on architecture and training loss for regularisation.
 Empirically, we find that the quality-generalisation tradeoff defines a frontier for FM: while models stopped early during training typically generalise well but yield subpar sample quality, training longer improves sample quality at the cost of memorisation and, consequently, reduced generalisation.
 This result remained consistent across datasets and for different neural network architectures (MLP, UNet, Transformer).
 We further demonstrate that the quality-generalisation tradeoff does not simply depend on the dataset size, but on a balance between local geometry and data sparsity, indicating that memorisation can also occur in large-scale datasets.